IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 2. `Public` traces reach both the `stdout` and `trace-forwarder` __trace-outs__.

 In effect, it is impossible to leak the `Confidential` traces due to logging misconfiguration -- a leak can only happen if the user explicitly allows network access to the standard output of the traced program.

-## Note on SilenceF severity filter

-As en extension to the public set of severities, a private `SilenceF` constructor is defined which encodes unconditional silencing of a particular trace -- and therefore serves as a semantic expression of the `nullTracer` functionality.

 ## Documentation generation